 Most hostels in Mexico have a communal kitchen, wifi is pretty standard unless you are visiting somewhere remote, like Holbox, Punta Allen, or Bacalar.
 So just check if it’s a deal-breaker for you.

-You will find almost all accommodation in Mexico on Hostel World and/or Booking.com, making booking very simple.
+You will find almost all accommodations in Mexico on Hostel World and/or Booking.com, making booking very simple.

 In the more tourist-friendly areas you will almost always be able to pay by card, or with cash in either local currency or USD (must be clean and with no rips at all).
 If you are concerned do check before booking.
 Some smaller places may not accept cards.